 The GSA supplemental health and drug plan is mandatory for all full-time graduate students.

 Students who already have comparable health coverage from another source are able to opt-out of the supplemental health plan.
-To do this, please click here for the opt-out form and submit the completed form to the Graduate Students’ Association.
-A credit to your student account will then be issued.
+To do this, please visit the GSA Office website and follow the instructions. click here

 Students may also choose to opt-into the plan for their families or if they are part-time.
-Please click here for the opt-in form and submit the completed for the Graduate Students’ Association.
-Check the GSA website for family fee information.
+Please click here and follow the instructions for opting-in.

 UHIP (Universal Health Insurance Plan) – International students only